Michael C. Seto: Career

 Seto received a B.Sc.
 (1989) in biopsychology from University of British Columbia, completed his M.A.
 (1992) and Ph.D.
 (1997) in clinical psychology at Queen's University, Kingston, Ontario, Canada.
 He worked at the Centre for Addiction and Mental Health (and its predecessor, the Clarke Institute of Psychiatry) from 1994 to 2008, before moving to the Royal Ottawa Health Care Group in 2008, first as a consultant and then as the director of Forensic Rehabilitation Research.

 He serves as Scientific Advisor to Thorn, a company that partners across the tech industry, government and NGOs and leverage technology to combat predatory behavior, rescue victims, and protect vulnerable children.
 Thorn is co-Founded by Ashton Kutcher and Demi Moore.

 Research

-Seto has been noted as "one of the foremost authorities" on adolescent sex offenders.
-Much of his research has focused on the psychological characteristics of sex offenders, their risk for reoffending, and the relationship between paraphilias and sexual offending.
-He has suggested in his book on pedophilia and sexual offending that perhaps 3% of men are sexually attracted to prepubescent children.
-Pedophilia is related to sexual offending against children, but they are not synonymous: Some pedophiles are not known to have ever committed sexual offenses against children, and some offenders are not pedophiles, motivated instead by high sex drive, criminality, or opportunism.
-Controversially, Seto has suggested that pedophilia can be understood as a sexual orientation with regard to age, just as heterosexuality, bisexuality, or homosexuality can be understood as sexual orientations with regard to gender.
+Seto has been noted as "one of the foremost authorities" on adolescent sex offenders and on people with pedophilia.

-In his research on online offending, Seto has discovered that there may be a closer link between pedophilia and child pornography use than between pedophilia and sexual offending against children directly.
-This does not mean pedophilia is the only motivation, but it does appear to be the most important.
-Despite this strong association with pedophilia, online sexual offenders appear to be at relatively low risk of reoffending, suggesting other factors such as personality must be involved.
-In related research, he and his colleagues have demonstrated that the same kinds of risk factors are valid for online offenders as they are for conventional contact offenders, including age, criminal history, substance use, and sexual attraction to children.
-This research is summarized in his book on online sexual offending.
+Seto defined the term mesophilia, a chronophilia involving attraction to middle-aged adults in their 40s and 50s, in a 2017 literature review.